getditto/moodlight/README.md

 1. Request an offline license token through the [Portal](https://portal.ditto.live) and replace "YOUR_OFFLINE_TOKEN" with that value in all apps (iOS, Android, and moodlight-rs).

+2. Install Raspberry Pi OS and follow the [getting started guide](https://learn.pimoroni.com/article/getting-started-with-unicorn-phat) for the Unicorn HAT to install the required firmware for the light:

-2. Copy `moodlight-rs` to the Raspberry Pi.
+3. Copy `moodlight-rs` to the Raspberry Pi.

 ```
 scp -r moodlight-rs pi@raspberrypi.local:~/
 ```

-3. Install Raspbery Pi OS and follow the [getting started guide](https://learn.pimoroni.com/article/getting-started-with-unicorn-phat) for the Unicorn HAT to install the required firmware for the light:

 4. Install rust on the Raspberry Pi